-The use of an assistive device must be approved by an International classification panel and be identified on the Classification Form.
+The use of an assistive device must be approved by an international classification panel and be identified on the Classification Form.
 Use of the device is subject to the ruling of the judges at any event (see section 3 for details).

 Classifiers must complete the assistive device section on the Classification Form specifically documenting the approved equipment and the rationale for allowing it.
-Such equipment may include: wheelchair, stool, block or wedge for the foot, body support or strapping, prosthesis, use of a release aid system, bow bandage, elbow splint, wrist splint, lower extremity straps or an assistant as necessary.
+Such equipment may include: wheelchair, stool, strapping, prosthesis, use of a release aid system, bow bandage, elbow splint, wrist splint, lower extremity straps or an assistant as necessary.